shopsys/shopsys/docs/model/introduction-to-model-architecture.md

 Repository methods have easily readable names and clear return types so IDE auto-completion works great.

-In Shopsys Framework repository is mostly used to retrieve entities from the database using Doctrine but can be used to access any other data storage.
+In Shopsys Platform repository is mostly used to retrieve entities from the database using Doctrine but can be used to access any other data storage.

 Repositories should be used only by facade so you should avoid using them in any other part of the application.